Now onboarding families in NL & DE

 One parent shouldn't be the only one who knows.

 50% of parents want to share the load equally.
 Only 9% manage to.
 Not because anyone's unwilling — because family information flows through one inbox, one calendar, one person's head.
-Fritz sits between the two of you and holds the same picture of the week in front of both.
+Fred sits between the two of you and holds the same picture of the week in front of both.

 Keeps the family calendar